gerrgg/mount-weather/README.md

 ### Todo

-- Integrate form with Google Autocomplete for Addresses - https://developers.google.com/maps/documentation/javascript/places-autocomplete
+- Use an address lookup api to convert a query to a lon/lat so we pull current weather from the one-call api
 - Show 7 day forcast with collapsible inforation.
-- Integrate map with weather tile layer (might be too hard)
+- Integrate map with weather tile layer

 #### The Odin Project